 BibliU (formerly known as Bibliotech) is an online textbook platform with enhanced search capabilities, offline access to textbooks through the BibliU App, synced annotations, a range of accessibility tools, and it allows you to access your library on multiple devices.

-You can access your BibliU textbook in the Course Materials tab in your classroom.
-When you click on the link to your textbook, you will automatically be logged into your BibliU account and have instant access to your textbook.
+As soon as you gain access to your online classroom, you can access your BibliU textbook for that class as well.
+To access the textbook, locate the BibliU link within the Course Materials tab of the online classroom.
+When you click on the link to your textbook, you will be automatically logged into your BibliU account and have instant access to your textbook.

 Before you can view your textbook for the first time, you will need to consent to Analytics cookies.
 Click on the switch to the left of Analytics cookies and then click on Confirm Consent.

-Before you use the BibliU application on any of your devices, make sure that you access the textbook through your classroom first.
+Before you use the BibliU app on any of your devices, make sure that you access the textbook through your classroom first.
 Enter your course, look under Course Materials, and select the link to your textbook.
-Once you have accessed your textbook through the classroom, then you will need to set up a manual login to access the book via the app.
-Access the BibliU website and click Log In in the upper right-hand corner.
-Within the login page, click the Forgot your password? link to begin setting up a password.
+Once you have accessed your textbook through the classroom, then you can access your textbook using the BibliU App.

-To download the BibliU App, go to BibliU’s Platform page.
+To download the BibliU App, go to BibliU’s Apps page.

-Once there, select the platform you are using to download and install the appropriate application.
+Once there, scroll to the bottom of the page and select the platform you are using to download and install the appropriate application.

 If you install the BibliU Desktop application, you should see the BibliU icon appear on your desktop.

 You can also install the mobile app on your Android or iOS device from your appropriate app store.
 After opening the app, you will see the same login screen as described before.
-You can reset your password, as described before, or alternatively, you can log into your LMS classroom, access the BibliU textbook from the course materials, and use the QR code at the bottom of the main screen in the BibliU library to gain access on the mobile app.
+Alternatively, you can log into your LMS classroom, access the BibliU textbook from the course materials, and use the QR code at the bottom of the main screen in the BibliU library to gain access on the mobile app.

 Once you scan the QR code, you will be logged into your personal BibliU library on the BibliU app.
 You will remain logged in until you choose to log out.

 You will need the BibliU app installed on your device to download a textbook for offline use (see installation directions above).
-To download, open the BibliU app, locate your textbook, and “favorite” the textbook by clicking the heart icon on the cover of the textbook.
-After the yellow heart has been selected, a cloud download icon will appear in the upper left-hand corner of the textbook cover.
-Select the icon to download the textbook for offline use.
+To download your eBook, open the BibliU app, locate your textbook, and select the white download arrow in the top left circle on your eBook.
+The eBook will then begin to download.

-Once downloaded, you will see a checkmark on the cloud icon.
+Once downloaded, the download arrow icon will invert to black and a “Download Complete” pop-up will appear in the bottom of your screen.
 The textbook will also appear in the Downloads section of the BibliU app, which can be accessed at the bottom of the application window.

 When printing from the book, navigate to the page or section that you want to print.
-Go to the top right corner of the screen and click on the button that looks like a printer.
+Go to the top right corner of the screen and click on the three dots labeled More Options.
+From the drop-down list, select Save to PDF.

-The Print window will appear and you will be able to select between the current page, or a selection of pages.
-When you are ready to print, you can press Print in the lower right corner of the window.
+The Save to PDF window will appear and you will be able to select between the current page, or a selection of pages.
+When you are ready to save, you can press Save in the lower right corner of the window.

-After pressing Print, a PDF will download containing the pages selected.
-You should now be able to open the pdf and print using Adobe Reader.
+After pressing Save, a PDF will download containing the pages selected.
+You should now be able to open the PDF and print using Adobe Acrobat Reader DC.
 For more information on how to print using Adobe Acrobat Reader DC check out the article Printing eBook PDF.

 You can highlight parts of the textbook and add comments to those highlights.
-This can be done by dragging your mouse across the text you want to annotate and then a menu will appear with options for highlight colors, inserting a comment, text-to-speech, and copying text.
+This can be done by dragging your mouse across the text you want to annotate and then a menu will appear with options for highlight colors, inserting a comment, text-to-speech, copying, and sharing text.

 If you'd like to add a highlight, click on one of the colored circles.
 If you would like to add a comment, click on the comment icon to open a new dialogue.
 Type in your comment and click Save.